AlexanderShields4/Financial-Markets-WriteUP-project/README.md

 Open a PR with small, focused changes.
 Prefer defensive parsing for external data and add tests for any parsing logic you modify.

----

-If you'd like, I can also:
-- Clean up and consolidate duplicate imports across the dashboard files,
-- Add a small pre-flight script that validates API connectivity and presence of today's writeup, or
-- Add a simple scheduler example (systemd timer or cron) that runs the notebook at 4:45 PM ET and pushes the writeup to the deployment location.

-— end